Uncommon Ground at Flowers

 Uncommon Ground is an exhibition that challenges its audience in an incredibly subtle manner, and is a joy for the eyes to behold.
 If you get tired of the hustle and bustle of city life, the quiet open spaces of the Flowers gallery beckon, happy to challenge you and envelop you in silent reflection.

-Uncommon Ground runs until the 1st September.
+Uncommon Ground is at Flowers until 1st September 2012.